 Messages

-On behalf of Governor Dan McKee, I am excited to release the ninth annual Rhode Island Hunting and Trapping Regulation Guide for all who enjoy wildlife and the great outdoors.
-We hope its information about the ins and outs of harvesting game animals will help novice and seasoned hunters alike.
+On behalf of Governor Dan McKee, I am excited to release the eleventh annual Rhode Island Hunting and Trapping Regulation Guide for Rhode Islanders and visitors who enjoy wildlife and the great outdoors.
+We hope this information will help guide novice and seasoned hunters and trappers alike.

 Director